medinatsalako/LITA_Class_Documentation/README.md

     kindly note that this data contains a total number of 30,800 records

   ### Project Objective
     The objective of this sales analysis report is to evaluate the performance of the company's sales activities over a specified period.
 It aims to identify key trends, patterns and areas of improvements by analysing data.
-    This data will focus on the following
+    This report will focus on the following areas ;
+    1. Performance Measurement
+    2. Identify top and under performance

+     ### Tool Used
+       Microsoft Excel was used for data cleaning, formatting, summarization, analysis nd visulization of this project